RECOWNs: Probabilistic Circuits for Trustworthy Time Series Forecasting: Introduction

-Therefore, we introduce REcurrent COnditional Whittle Networks (RECOWNs), a deep architecture that makes use of \nameref{sec:STFT} (STFT) and integrates a Spectral RNN~\citep{wolter2020sequence} and a conditional Whittle SPN (CWSPN)~\citep{yu2021icml_wspn} i.e. a discriminative probabilistic circuits tailored for time series.
+Therefore, we introduce REcurrent COnditional Whittle Networks (RECOWNs), a deep architecture that makes use of \nameref{sec:STFT} (STFT) and integrates a Spectral RNN~\citep{wolter2020sequence} together with a conditional variant of a Whittle SPN~\citep{yu2021icml_wspn} (CWSPN) i.e. a discriminative probabilistic circuit tailored for time series.
 The overall architecture is depicted in Figure~\ref{fig:SystemStructure}.
 In this way, RECOWN can keep the good forecasting performance of RNNs while, thanks to the CWSPN, providing meaningful probabilities as a measure of uncertainty of the predictions.
 A showcase of its potential can be found in Figure~\ref{fig:Uncertainty}, showing how the CWSPN correctly predicts when the forecast of the Spectral RNN increasingly diverges from the ground truth.
 RECOWNs can be trained end-to-end by gradient descent and have modular nature, in fact, one can employ any differentiable density estimator instead of a CWSPN.
-However, in our experiments, CWSPNs resulted the best choice compared to another state-of-the-art density estimators, namely MAF~\citep{papamakarios2017masked}, especially when the model capacity is reduced.
+However, in our experiments, CWSPNs resulted in the best choice compared to another state-of-the-art density estimator, MAF~\citep{papamakarios2017masked}, especially when the model capacity is reduced.
 Furthermore, CWSPNs are also more flexible given that they can answer to a wider range of exact probabilistic queries in a tractable way.